Holtorf Medical Group

 If you are having sleep problems, whether you are not able to fall asleep, wake up too often, don’t feel well-rested when you wake up in the morning, or simply want to improve the quality and quantity of your sleep, try as many of the following techniques below as possible.

-Have your hormones checked by a good clinician.
+Check your hormones – Have your hormones checked by a good clinician.
 Scientists have found that insomnia may be caused by adrenal stress (Journal of Clinical Endocrinology & Metabolism, August 2001; 86:3787-3794).
-Other hormonal imbalances, like menopausal or perimenopausal related symptoms can affect sleep as well, so it is wise to do a comprehensive test in this regard.
+Other hormonal imbalances, like menopausal or perimenopausal-related symptoms, can affect sleep as well, so it is wise to do a comprehensive test in this regard.

-In some people, caffeine is not metabolized efficiently and therefore they can feel the effects long after consuming it.
+Avoid caffeine – In some people, caffeine is not metabolized efficiently, and therefore they can feel the effects long after consuming it.
 So an afternoon cup of coffee (or even tea) will keep some people from falling asleep.
 Also, some medications, particularly diet pills contain caffeine.

-Although alcohol will make people drowsy, the effect is short lived and people will often wake up several hours later, unable to fall back asleep.
+Avoid alcohol– Although alcohol will make people drowsy, the effect is short-lived and people will often wake up several hours later, unable to fall back asleep.
 Alcohol will also keep you from falling into the deeper stages of sleep, where the body does most of its healing.